-(1) Restricted stock remaining from a grant made on January 2, 2009 that vests ratably annually on the date of grant over five years.

-(2) Restricted stock remaining from a grant made on January 2, 2008 that vests ratably annually on the date of grant over five years.

-(3) Restricted stock remaining from a grant made on January 2, 2007 that vests ratably annually on the date of grant over three years.

-(4) Restricted stock remaining from a grant made on May 7, 2007 that vests ratably annually on the date of grant over three years.
+- (1) Restricted stock remaining from a grant made on January 2, 2011 that vests ratably annually on the date of grant over five years. - (2) Restricted stock remaining from a grant made on January 2, 2010 that vests ratably annually on the date of grant over five years. - (3) Restricted stock remaining from a grant made on January 2, 2009 that vests ratably annually on the date of grant over five years. - (4) Restricted stock remaining from a grant made on January 2, 2008 that vests ratably annually on the date of grant over five years. - (5) Restricted stock remaining from a grant made on April 20, 2011 that vests ratably annually on the date of grant over five years. - (6) Restricted stock remaining from a grant made on January 14, 2011 that vests ratably annually on the date of grant over five years. - (7) Restricted stock remaining from a grant made on April 1, 2011 that vests ratably annually on the date of grant over five years. - (8) On February 22, 2012, the Compensation Committee awarded 2,821 shares of restricted stock worth \$100,000 on the date of grant which vests over five years. - (9) The number of shares of restricted Class A Common Stock to be paid to Mr. Damman will be determined by dividing the amount of the payout determined by the Compensation Committee by the closing price of a share of Class A Common Stock on the date the Compensation Committee makes the grant.

-2009 OPTION EXERCISES AND STOCK VESTED
+2011 OPTION EXERCISES AND STOCK VESTED

 Option Awards Stock Awards

+Number of Number of

+Shares Shares

+Acquired Value Realized Acquired Value Realized

-Name Number of Shares Acquired on Exercise (#) Value Realized On Exercise (\$) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)
+on Exercise On Exercise on Vesting on Vesting

+Name (#) (\$) (#) (\$)

-David P. Yeager 29,334 622,991 11,036 298,082
+David P. Yeager 11,544 405,656

-Mark A. Yeager 29,333 624,206 9,460 255,515
+Mark A. Yeager 10,212 358,850

-Terri A. Pizzuto 6,402 171,228
+Terri A. Pizzuto 6,549 230,132

-David L. Marsh 5,715 154,362

-Christopher R. Kravas 12,000 276,521 4,730 127,757
+Donald G. Maltby 5,107 179,460

+James J. Damman

-2009 NONQUALIFIED DEFERRED COMPENSATION
+2011 NONQUALIFIED DEFERRED COMPENSATION Original Deferred Compensation Plan